NEU-REAL/visualLocalization-with-SatelliteMap/README.md

 We will publish code here when it's tidied up and ready.
+Thank you very much for your attention.